ananyateklu/second-brain/IOS_IMPORT_GUIDE.md

 ## Overview

-Second Brain provides a dedicated import endpoint that accepts notes from external sources.
-The iOS Shortcuts app can interact with this endpoint to sync your Apple Notes seamlessly.
+Second Brain provides API endpoints for both importing and exporting notes.
+The iOS Shortcuts app can interact with these endpoints to sync your notes seamlessly.

 **Key Features:**
-- Import single notes or batch import entire folders
+- Import single notes or batch import entire folders from Apple Notes
+- Export all notes or specific notes from Second Brain to your iPhone
 - Automatic duplicate detection using external IDs
 - Preserves original creation and modification dates
 - Automatic tag extraction from `#hashtags` in content